Notre Dame Professor Chooses False God

-Notre Dame Prof Serving Greed Over Spirit
+Notre Dame Professor Serving Greed Over God

 Seeking worldly profit and showing off.
 “It’s the sickness of those who insatiably try to multiply their powers and to do so are capable of calumny, defamation and discrediting others, even in newspapers and magazines, naturally to show themselves as being more capable than others.

 Unfortunately for John Gaski, an associate business professor at Notre Dame and adjunct scholar for Indiana Policy Review, I first read the Pope’s article.
 Too bad John didn’t read it instead of writing an article for Indiana newspapers slamming liberals for “messing up the country,” for which he and other Catholics, traditional men, libertarians, or billionaire greedy bastards now have to fix.
 We’re not sure who he was implying when he said, “We are having to fix up the mess” made by liberals, or more precisely: